| Portability | non-portable |

 of random individuals as well as crossover and mutation operations.

-(An instance for members of the Data
+(An instance for members of the Data typeclass is provided in

 GenProg.GenExpr.Data.)

-Minimal complete definition: exchange
+Minimal complete definition: exchange, nodeMapM, nodeMapQ,

-and nodeIndices
+and nodeIndices.

 exchange :: e -> Int -> e -> Int -> (e, e)Source